How to find the best refinancing deals*

 How to compare the best refinance deals*

-- Interest rates.
-The interest rate provided by different lenders will be high in your list of considerations when looking for the best refinance deal.
+- Compare interest rates.
+The interest rate provided by different lenders will be high on your list of considerations when looking for the best refinance deal.
 Decide on whether you want a fixed, variable or split rate and if you're selecting a fixed rate, decide how long you want to fix for.
-Always consider the comparison rate and its impact on your repayments, as this will factor in important fees you'll have to pay.

-- Fees.
+- Look at fees.
 Compare the fees that apply to different lenders.
 Some of the common home loan fees include application or establishment fees, valuation fees, ongoing fees, monthly and annual fees and others upfront and ongoing costs.
 Take your time and compare the fees that apply to your new loan and their long-term impact on your mortgage costs.

-- Features.
+- Compare features.
 Consider the features that you'd like from your new home loan and how these will match the purpose of your refinance.
-For instance, if you're looking to minimise your account-keeping costs you may want to compare home loans with no ongoing fees or if you've received a pay rise you may want to think about opting for a mortgage that allows you make unlimited extra repayments without penalty.
+For instance, if you're looking to minimise your account-keeping costs you may want to compare home loans with no ongoing fees.
+If you've received a pay rise you may want to think about opting for a mortgage that allows you make unlimited extra repayments without penalty.

-- Calculate the costs: You will need to calculate the expected costs with a refinancing calculator.
+- Calculate the costs.
+You will need to calculate the expected costs with a refinancing calculator.
 This will help you identify the gains that you will make over the term of the loan.
-Remember to factor in discharge fees charged by your current lender as well as upfront fees applicable with your new mortgage.
+Remember to factor in discharge fees charged by your current lender as well as upfront fees applicable to your new mortgage.

 - Check your credit history: Review your credit file to ensure that it’s in good standing as it will help support your refinance negotiations.
-Also, keep in mind that applying for several refinance loans at one time can put enquiries against your credit file so it's best to do your research and only apply with lenders that you think are suitable.
-This will ensure that your credit history remains in tact.
+You can check your credit score for free through finder in just a few minutes.

 Refinance and get a better deal on your mortgage